staticweb-io/static-deploy/README.md

 ### Testing

-To run the tests, run `nix flake check ./dev` from within this repository.
+To run the tests, run `just test` from within this repository.

 Test results are available on the